| |

 bedrooms indicated.
 All of the houses have their own

-rear garden, all of the maisonettes/flats have access
+rear garden, most of the flats have access

 to shared garden areas.
 Car parking is very limited